 Teachers employed by the Council are members of the Teachers' Pension Scheme, administered by the Department for Education.
 The Scheme provides teachers with specified benefits upon their retirement, and the Council contributes towards the costs by making contributions based on a percentage of members' pensionable salaries.
 The Scheme is technically a defined benefit scheme.
 However, the Scheme is unfunded and the Department for Education uses a notional fund as the basis for calculating the employers' contribution rate paid by local authorities.
 Valuations of the notional fund are undertaken every four years.
 The Council is not able to identify its share of underlying financial position and performance of the Scheme with sufficient reliability for accounting purposes.
 For the purposes of this Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.
-In 2020/21, the County Council paid £8,404k to Teachers' Pensions in respect of teachers' retirement benefits, representing 23.68% of pensionable pay.
-The figures for 2019/20 were £7,205k and 16.48% up until 31st August then 23.68% thereafter.
-In addition, payments in respect of premature retirements were made of £357k (£380k in 2019/20).
-Contributions of £993k remained payable at year end.
+In 2021/22, the County Council paid £8,882k to Teachers' Pensions in respect of teachers' retirement benefits, representing 23.68% of pensionable pay.
+The figures for 2020/21 were £8,404k and 23.68%.
+In addition, payments in respect of premature retirements were made of £354k (£357k in 2020/21).
+No contributions remained payable at year end.
 The Council is responsible for the costs of any additional benefits awarded upon early retirement outside the terms of the teachers' scheme.
 These costs are accounted for on a defined benefit basis and detailed in Note 36.